elena-pascal/romanian-grammar/basics-1.md

 Although *Â* and *Î* sound precisely the same, Romanian use of both letters stems from etymology.
-So, by using a simple rule to swap between the two, Romanian has been able to retain some similarity with Latin, where most etymons use *A* instead of *Â* and *I* instead of *Î*.
+So, by using a simple rule to swap between the two, Romanian has been able to reinforce some similarity with Latin, where most etymons use *A* instead of *Â* and *I* instead of *Î*.

 The rule between them is that *Î* is only used at the start and end of a word.